Neutron moderation spectrum considering inelastic scattering: Introduction

-The Authors' scientific interest is physics of fission neutron-multiplying media (reactor fuel media) and therefore the neutron moderation theory was developed first of all to be applicable to such media.
-The assumption of neutron source isotropy corresponds to neutron source density in fission neutron-multiplying media.
+Our main interest is the physics of fissile neutron-multiplying media (reactor fuel), and therefore the neutron moderation theory was developed first of all to be applicable to such media.
+The assumption of neutron source isotropy corresponds to a common way of introducing the neutron source in fissile materials.

 Any fission medium (nuclear fuel during the reactor operation, but in general case any medium wherein a chain reaction takes place) is thermodynamically unstable due to fission processes followed by release of high amounts of energy and emission of neutrons and other particles.
-Moreover, its nuclide compound, thermal conductivity, radiation defects dynamics change, sometimes leading to changing of the environment shape and sometimes even rupturing it, etc. This way, the fission medium of the reactor where fission processes take place is an open physical system in non-equilibrium thermodynamical state.
-Such system may be described within the margins of non-linear, non-equilibrium thermodynamics of open physical systems.
-Non-equilibrium stationary states, satisfying Prigogine criterion~\cite{ref26, ref27, ref28}: minimum entropy production -- may exist in such systems.
-From non-linear non-stationary thermodynamics it is known that occurrence and kind of such stationary mode depend not only on system internal parameters (internal entropy) but also on boundary conditions (entropy flow at boundaries).
-For example, implementation of a stationary mode in a non-equilibrium system (so called non-equilibrium stationary state) demands constancy of boundary conditions, e.g.~\cite{ref27}.
+Moreover, the change in nuclide composition, thermal conductivity and radiation defects dynamics may sometimes lead to the medium deformation or even disruption.
+This way, the fission medium of the reactor where fission processes take place is an open physical system in non-equilibrium thermodynamical state.
+Such system may be described within the framework of non-linear, non-equilibrium thermodynamics of open physical systems.
+The non-equilibrium stationary states, satisfying the Prigogine criterion of minimum entropy production, may exist in such systems~\cite{Prigogine1968, Bakhareva1976, Kvasnikov2003}.
+From non-linear non-stationary thermodynamics it is known that the emergence and the type of such stationary mode depend not only on system internal parameters (internal entropy) but also on boundary conditions (entropy flow at boundaries).
+For example, implementation of a stationary mode in a non-equilibrium system (so called non-equilibrium stationary state) demands constancy of boundary conditions, e.g.~\cite{Bakhareva1976}.